openecloud/openecloud/Readme.md

 - Matplotlib 1.1.1rc
 - GCC 4.6.3

-Only the latter is the standard repository version of Ubuntu.
+Only GSL and GCC are the standard repository versions of Ubuntu 12.04.
 Otherwise older versions (e.g. standard Ubuntu) sometime exhibit faulty behavior.

 Short reasoning for the packages:

-- Numpy (with C-bindings for Cython) and its ndarrays are used as data storage and interface between classes.
+- Numpy with its C-bindings for Cython and its ndarrays are used as data storage and interface between classes.
 This is intended for easy data handling from/with Python and to use the convenient garbage collection for the arrays.
 Within the classes/functions typed memoryviews are used for performance.
 - Scipy is used for some exotic functions, but is increasingly replaced by Cython/C-functions or libraries for better performance.
 It is desirable to replace most or all Scipy dependencies in the future.
 - For random number generation the Mersenne-Twister of the GSL is used and some special functions.
 - Matplotlib is mainly used in the examples for graphical output.
 It is highly recommended but isn't stricly necessary for running the code.